GURUFOCUS.COM » STOCK LIST » Basic Materials » Forest Products » Interfor Corp (TSX:IFP) » Definitions » E10

 1600-4720 Kingsway, Metrotower II, Burnaby, BC, CAN, V5H 4N2

 Interfor Corp produces and sells lumber, timber, and other wood products.
 The company operates sawmills to convert timber into lumber, logs, wood chips, and other wood products for sale.
-The firm also harvests timber for its sawmills on forest land owned by the Canadian government.
-Interfor pays the Canadian government stumpage fees based on the number of trees it harvests.
-The company's primary customers are in the construction and renovation industries.
+The firm's products are Dimension Lumber, Engineered Wood Products, and Interfor Blue.
+It has a single operating segment, solid wood products.
 The majority of revenue is generated from the sale of lumber.
-The majority of Interfor's revenue comes from the United States.
+Its geographic segments are the United States, Canada, Japan, China/Taiwan, and Other exports.
+The majority of revenue comes from the United States.

 No Headlines